w3c/guide/process/predicting-milestones.md

 ## Test suites  {#test}

 The W3C Process does not require tests to be available until exiting Candidate Recommendation.
-Leaving testing until it is the only thing left holding you back from Proposed Recommendation is, however, unwise.
+Leaving testing until it is the only thing left holding you back from Recommendation is, however, unwise.
 Tests give implementers something to work with, and provide examples for those reviewing the specification.
 Tests help make concrete the sometimes abstract language of a specification.
 Tests can show where reasonable interpretations of the same specification text could lead to divergent and non-interoperable implementations.

 > Tips: Early testing
 : Start writing tests when you start writing the specification.